foreverpersist/Document/android/work.md

 mkdir /mnt

-#dev_index: mountpoint index under /mnt
+# dev_index: mountpoint index under /mnt
 dev_index=0

-#search block devices
+# search block devices
 echo "..."
 blkid > tmp
 while read line
 do
-	#$line is like "/dev/sda: LABEL=labek UUID=uuid TYPE=type"
+	# $line is like "/dev/sda: LABEL=label UUID=uuid TYPE=type"
 	dev=${line%%:*}
 	label=`expr "$line" : '.*LABEL="\([^"]*\)"'`

 	case $label in
 		system)
-			#this is a device consist of system.img, mount it to system
+			# this is a device consist of system.img, mount it to system
 			mount_label $dev system
 			;;
 		data)
-			#this is a device consist of userdata.img, mount it to data
+			# this is a device consist of userdata.img, mount it to data
 			mount_label $dev data
 			;;
 		cache)
-			#this is a device consist of cache.img, mount it to cache
+			# this is a device consist of cache.img, mount it to cache
 			mount_label $dev sdcard
 			;;
 		sdcard)
-			#this is a device consist of sdcard.img, mount it to sdcard
+			# this is a device consist of sdcard.img, mount it to sdcard
 			mount_label $dev sdcard
 			;;
 		*)
-			#this is a unknown device, there are many cases
+			# this is a unknown device, there are many cases
-			#1) system.sfs/system.img [data.img] [cache.img] [sdcard.img] others
+			# 1) system.sfs/system.img [data.img] [cache.img] [sdcard.img] others
-			#2) sdcard.img
+			# 2) sdcard.img
 			check_mount $dev
 			;;
 	esac